Alhadi1123/McPherson/README.md

 # McPherson Strut Simulation and Modeling

-This repository contains the MATLAB code, simulation results, and animations for the McPherson strut suspension system.
-The project models a quarter-car suspension system, deriving its kinematics and dynamics, and simulating its response to different road profiles.
+This repository contains the MATLAB code, simulation results, and animations for the **McPherson strut suspension system**.
+The project models a **quarter-car suspension system**, deriving its kinematics and dynamics, and simulating its response to different road profiles.

 ## Overview

 Suspension systems are critical in vehicle dynamics, affecting ride comfort, handling stability, and safety.
-The **McPherson strut** is one of the most commonly used suspension systems due to its simplicity, compact design, and cost-effectiveness.
+The **McPherson strut** is one of the most commonly used suspension systems due to its **simplicity, compact design, and cost-effectiveness**.

 This project:
 - Models the McPherson strut suspension using **Lagrangian dynamics**.